tillitis/tillitis-key1/doc/toolchain_setup.md

 These tools are needed to build the programmer firmware for the mta1-usb-v1-programmer

-#### FW update of the programmer
+#### FW update of programmer board

-The programmer runs a FW needed to program the devices, the source code is available on Github:
+The programmer board is running a custom firmware developed by Blinkinlabs.
+The source code for this firnware is available on Github: https://github.com/Blinkinlabs/ice40_flasher

-https://github.com/Blinkinlabs/ice40_flasher
+There is also a pre built firmware binary available for the programmer board: https://github.com/Blinkinlabs/ice40_flasher/tree/main/bin

-There is also a pre built FW binary for the programmer: https://github.com/Blinkinlabs/ice40_flasher/tree/main/bin
+To update the firmware on the programmer board, either build the file "main.uf2", or download the pre built file to your host computer.
+Then do the following:

-Download the file programmer FW file "main.uf2" to your host computer.
+1. Disconnect the programming board from the host computer

-To program do the following.
+2. Press and hold the "BOOTSEL" button on the RPi2040 sub board on the programming board

-1. Press the "BOOTSEL" button on the RPi2040 board while connecting the board to the host
+3. Reconnect the programming board to the host computer
-2. Release the button after cvonnecting the board to the host.
-The board will now appear to the host as a USB connected storage device
+4. Release the "BOOTSEL" button after connecting the programming board to the host.
+The board should now appear to the host as a USB connected storage device
-3. Open the storage device and drop the FW file ("main.uf2") into the storage device
+5. Open the storage device and drop the firmware file ("main.uf2") into the storage device

-The programmer will update its FW with the file and restart itself.
+The programmer will update its firmware with the file and restart itself.
+After reboot the storage device will automatically be disconnected.

 ### mta1-usb-v1: ch552 USB to Serial firmware